phusion/baseimage-docker/README.md

 #### Shutting down your process

 `/sbin/my_init` handles termination of children processes at shutdown.
-When it receives a SIGTERM it will pass the signal onto the child process for correct shutdown.
+When it receives a SIGTERM it will pass the signal onto the child processes for correct shutdown.
 If your process is started with a shell script, make sure you `exec` the actual process, otherwise the shell will receive the signal and not your process.